peterjobes/jekyll-now/_posts/2020-07-02-lets-go-round-again.md

 This is roughly the half way mark, and I was about four and a half hours in.
 Bang on target, but I was aiming for a quicker second half so the challenge was still to come.

-The climb onto Whiteless Pike is straightforward enough and I tried, and failed, to stop for a snack.
-I still can't seem to eat much running, so had to make do with a few Haribo.
+The climb onto Whiteless Pike is straightforward enough.
+I tried and failed, to stop for a snack – just can't seem to eat much running, so had to make do with a few Haribo.

 ![Wandope, the only unneccessary diversion of the day]({{ site.baseurl }}/images/atr-2020-6.jpg){:class="editorial-highlight-center"}
 *Wandope, the only unneccessary diversion of the day*